UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 We'll play around with this in this session so we can get the hang of it.

-It's new to me, too!

 Communication
 -------------

 MS Teams:

-We have set up an MS Team for this class:

-[Insert link here:]
+We will use MS Teams to communicate -- it's a good way for us to communicate as a group, rather than more directly as individuals.

+`Link to the Team <https://teams.microsoft.com/l/team/19%3aQ-nZkfCZ6FCD5xc9n_X2dB6M3l-nu0rEF27WMRlXnEQ1%40thread.tacv2/conversations?groupId=b2f3f042-43c1-4709-8f31-cffa42956a3d&tenantId=f6b6dd5b-f02f-441a-99a0-162ac5060bd2>`_

-Most of you are already members (with your uw email), but if not, I think you can go to that link and request to join.
+Most of you should already be members (with your uw email), but if not, I think you can go to that link and request to join.

 Anything Python related is fair game.
 Questions and discussion about the assignments are encouraged.